akshaybannatti/Detection-of-Road-Lanes-for-Self-Driving-Car/README.md

          (ii) Need to make a different symbol and transparent and efficient detection of cars in lane.
          (iii) Lane changes are also detected somehow.
 Need to correct that.
          (iv) Need to find a subtle way of indicating road change.
          (vi) Devised a better algorithm for it.
-Space Time complexity (vi) I should improve the algorithm.
+         (vi) I should improve the algorithm.
          (vii) Algorithm can be better, to make it faster and efficient.
-         (viii)
+         (viii) Figured it out but to many variables

 To be continued...